How to Sharpen an Image in Photoshop

 There are lots of ways to sharpen an image in Photoshop.
-You’ll find some in the Filter menu but there are many other less obvious techniques to use like High Pass Sharpening.
-In this tutorial, we’re going to look at the Photoshop Sharpen menu to better understand the various options.
+You’ll find some of these in the Filter menu, although there are some other less obvious techniques like High Pass Sharpening.
+In this tutorial, we’re going to look at the Photoshop Filter | Sharpen menu to better understand the more obvious options.

 The Photoshop Sharpen Menu

 You’ll find the Sharpen menu in Photoshop under the Filter menu.
 This is the first introduction to image sharpening most photoshop users will have.
 Although the menu has seen some improvements in recent years, the options can still be confusing.